evanx/bashbin/redis-scan/readme.md

 where `c0default` is invoked when no command-line arguments are given.

-This enables us to invoke specific functions (with arguments) as "commands" from the command-line, to make the bash script more useful and debuggable.
+This enables us to invoke specific functions as "commands" from the command-line, to make the bash script more useful and debuggable.

 ```shell
 evans@boromir:~/bashbin/redis-scan$ bash scan.sh scan 'article:*'